How to stop nausea fast: why does ginger help nausea?

 Below are the cautions you need to be aware of:

-- Taking large doses of ginger may increase the flow of bile in your body, so it’s not recommended if you have gallbladder disease.
+- Taking large doses of ginger may increase bile flow, so it’s not recommended if you have gallbladder disease.

 - Pregnant women should avoid taking ginger supplements close to labour, as it may worsen bleeding.
-Also pregnant women who have a history of miscarriage or clotting disorders.
+Pregnant women with a history of miscarriage or clotting disorders should also avoid it.

 It’s always best to ask your medical provider for guidance.